casper-network/condor-info/articles/contract-migration-guide.md

 Casper 2.0 introduces changes that require adaptation of your existing Casper 1.x smart contracts.
 This guide outlines the crucial updates and provides a step-by-step approach for a seamless upgrade, using the CEP-18 contract as a reference.

+**Note:** The code examples in this guide are a work in progress (WIP) and may be subject to change.
+For the latest, most up-to-date code, please refer to the [CEP-18 repository](https://github.com/casper-ecosystem/cep18/pull/142).

 ## Key Changes in Casper 2.0 and Their Implications

 1. **Key Representations:**